vault-thirteen/Hasher/ReadMe.md

 ## Why ?

-Even at this moment hash tools for Windows operating system are very poor.
+Even at this moment hash tools for _Windows_ operating system are very poor.
-The set of utilities which comes with Git for Windows contains hash tools for MD5 and SHA256, but support for good old CRC32 is absent.
-Moreover, there are some bugs in the tools included with GNU Core Utilities embedded into Git for Windows.
+The set of utilities which comes with _Git for Windows_ contains hash tools for MD5 and SHA256, but support for good old CRC32 is absent.
+Moreover, there are some bugs in the tools included with _GNU Core Utilities_ embedded into _Git for Windows_.

 ## Additional Notes